Georgia (U.S. state): Education

 Georgia has 85 public colleges, universities, and technical colleges in addition to more than 45 private institutes of higher learning.
 Among Georgia's public universities is the flagship research university, the University of Georgia, founded in 1785 as the country's oldest state-chartered university and the birthplace of the American system of public higher education.
 The University System of Georgia is the presiding body over public post-secondary education in the state.
-The System includes 26 institutions of higher learning and is governed by the Georgia Board of Regents.
-Georgia's workforce of more than 6.3 million is constantly refreshed by the growing number of people who move there along with the 90,000 graduates from the universities, colleges and technical colleges across the state, including the highly ranked University of Georgia, Georgia Institute of Technology, Georgia State University, Kennesaw State University, Spelman College, and Emory University.
+The system includes 26 institutions of higher learning and is governed by the Georgia Board of Regents.
+Georgia's workforce of more than 6.3 million is constantly refreshed by the growing number of people who move there along with the 90,000 graduates from the universities, colleges and technical colleges across the state, including the highly ranked University of Georgia, Georgia Institute of Technology, Georgia State University, Morehouse College, Spelman College, Agnes Scott College, and Emory University.

 The HOPE Scholarship, funded by the state lottery, is available to all Georgia residents who have graduated from high school or earned a General Educational Development certificate.
 The student must maintain a 3.0 or higher grade point average and attend a public college or university in the state.

 The Georgia Historical Society, an independent educational and research institution, has a research center located in Savannah.
 The research center's library and archives hold the oldest collection of materials related to Georgia history in the nation.